BenderScript/envoybigbook/cmd/original-dst/README.md

 We redirect HTTP requests to Envoy's port, in this case 4999.
 It is important to notice that in order to avoid **infinite redirection loops**, we match on non-root user IDs.
 This assumes Envoy Proxy was started by the root user, otherwise use the UID of the user that started the envoy process or container.

+Add the following IPTable rule.

 ```
 sudo iptables -t nat -A OUTPUT -p tcp -m tcp --dport 80 -d  172.31.24.143 -m owner ! --uid-owner 0 -j REDIRECT --to-port 4999
 ```

 ## Web Server

+The Web Server for this example was running on 172.31.24.143

-I use [httpbin](http://httpbin.org/) as the Web Server.
+I normally use [httpbin](http://httpbin.org/) as the Web Server.
 A reliable, no-hassle, perfect-for-testing web server.

 ## HTTP Request

-We use cURL to perform the HTTP request the web server running on 172.31.24.143
+Use cURL or your preferred HTTP client to perform a request to the web server

 ```
 ubuntu@ip-172-31-22-139:~/identity/cmd/original-dst$ curl -v 172.31.24.143